-Wolverthorne is known for dependability, resilience, and thoroughness - they can often be stubborn or reserved.
-Wolverthornes tend to be very steady people who do well in many different roles in life, and often fit in well with their community.
+Wolverthorne is known for principle, dependability, and thoroughness - they can be stubborn or reserved.
+Wolverthornes tend to be organized people who can do well in many different roles in life, and often fit in well with their community.
 Their diligent and solid nature makes them good friends, students, and mentors, and they are often a "rock" to others.
 They also tend to be principled, whether by the law of the land, family or group mores, or their own personal moral code.

-On the other hand, Wolverthornes can also be highly stubborn, and do not yield easily if they think that they're right.
-They can also have a tendency to pull away from others emotionally, whether due to a naturally reserved nature or a fundamental disagreement on one's values.
+On the other hand, Wolverthornes can also be stubborn, and do not yield easily if they think that they're right.
+They can also struggle with letting go, whether that's of grudges, old beliefs, a former home, or even interpersonal relationships.

 Some fictional examples of Wolverthornes might be Minerva McGonagall (Harry Potter), Ron Swanson (Parks and Recreation), Jon Snow (Game of Thrones), and Samwise Gamgee (Lord of the Rings).